yarenty/quotes/src/Ralph_Aldo_Emerson/README.md

 Live in the sunshine, swim the sea, drink the wild air.
 Nature always wears the colors of the spirit.
 The years teach much which the days never know.
+An ounce of action is worth a ton of theory.